Deduktiva/magnolia-python/Python/Doc/library/cmath.rst

 .. function:: acos(x)

    Return the arc cosine of *x*.
-There are two branch cuts: One extends right from 1 along the real axis to ∞, continuous from below.
-The other extends left from -1 along the real axis to -∞, continuous from above.
+There are two branch cuts: One extends right from 1 along the real axis to ∞.
+The other extends left from -1 along the real axis to -∞.

 .. function:: asin(x)